dirtyhenry/tech-articles/_posts/2021-04-16-swift-heroes-digital-2021.md

 Josh presented some view modifiers he programmed and the struggles and pitfalls he met on the way.
 A good time saver for people starting learning SwiftUI.

-## Using Core Data in a Modern SwiftUI Application - [Donny Wals][15] 🌟

-Until 2017, I was using Core Data (with Objective-C) on a daily basis but since, I have not used it at all.
-I had the feeling it was becoming a dying technology but this talk convinced me it was still very relevant since Donny makes the case it integrates really well with SwiftUI since `NSManagedObject` conforms to `ObservableObject`.
-Donny wrote a book about it, [_Practical Core Data_][16] that digs further on the topic.

 ## Full Stack Swift Development - [Kilo Loco][17]